zio/zio-json/README.md

 ops/sec is down for all decoders relative to the baseline, but since zio-json and Circe memory usage is also reduced the throughput on a server might not be impacted as badly as it sounds.

 However, this attack hurts Play very badly; memory usage is up compared to the baseline with throughput reduced to 40% of the baseline (22% of the original).

+There is a variant of this attack that can be devastating for libraries that rely on `HashMap`.
+In this attack, [developed by plokhotnyuk to DOS upickle and ujson](https://github.com/plokhotnyuk/jsoniter-scala/pull/325), an object is filled with many fields that have a `hashCode` of zero.
+This exploits two facts:

+- Java `String` does not cache `hashCode` of zero, recomputing every time it is requested
+- many `HashMap` implementations re-request the hashes of all objects as the number of entries increases during construction.

 ### Death by a Thousand Zeros